Butcher shops face challenges after slow down in processing

 Carselowey said it’s been difficult for their business because they were supposed to open another shop in Augusta, but with barely enough supply for the shop in El Dorado, it’s being put on standby.

-“That was supposed to pen at the end of March, but we can’t keep our own shelves stocked let alone another retails store,” said Carselowey.
+“That was supposed to open at the end of March, but we can’t keep our own shelves stocked let alone another retails store,” said Carselowey.

 Both said they don’t currently have limits on how much people can buy and that they are taking it one day at a time.